 Meet the Reverend

 I grew up in South Western Ontario near Chatham.
 While attending High School in Petrolia, Ontario I met the young woman who became my wife.
 Her name is Julia.
-Thirty-nine years of marriage later we have three adult children and five and 8/9ths grandchildren.
+Thirty-nine years of marriage later we have three adult children and six grandchildren.

 I enjoy reading, especially CS Lewis, listening to an eclectic range of music, drinking strong coffee and talking with people.

 “Wait patiently for the Lord.
 Be brave and courageous.
 Yes, wait patiently for the Lord.”
 Psalm 27:14

 In the annals of history, Knox Church has not existed a particularly long time but it has been in existence almost as long as the town of Vankleek Hill itself.
 Simeon Vankleeck came to this area in the late 1790’s and about 25 years later Simeon Vankleeck Jr. donated the land on which the first Presbyterian Church was built.